prioritizr/prioritizr/docs/articles/extensions.md

   and features that span multiple depth levels.
 - [*robust.prioritizr*](https://frankiecho.github.io/robust.prioritizr/)
-  provides objectives and constraints to generate prioritizations that account of uncertainty in the expected outcome associated with implementing conservation actions.
-For example, it can be used to account for uncertainty in climate change scenario projections, species distribution models, ecosystem service models, and measurement errors when identifying priorities for protected area establishment.
-  It uses robust optimization techniques based on the chance constrained programming problems and the conditional value-at-risk problems (Charnes & Cooper 1959; Rockafellar & Uryasev 2000).
+  provides objectives and constraints to generate prioritizations that account of uncertainty in the expected outcome and constraints associated with implementing conservation actions.
+For example, it can be used to account for uncertainty in climate change scenario projections, species distribution models, ecosystem service models, and measurement errors when generating prioritizations.
+It uses robust optimization techniques based on the chance-constrained programming and the Conditional Value-at-Risk (CVaR) problems (Charnes & Cooper 1959; Rockafellar & Uryasev 2000).

 ### Packages to streamline workflows and access data